mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ### Resolve emails quickly

 I communicate primarily over email.
-I write emails in a style Cal Newport describes as ["process-centric."](https://www.calnewport.com/blog/2016/04/19/write-longer-emails/)

-Emails usually represent a task or a question, and we're aiming to resolve it with as few back-and-forths as possible.
+My email style is what Cal Newport describes as ["process-centric."](https://www.calnewport.com/blog/2016/04/19/write-longer-emails/) In short, emails usually represent a task or a question, and we're aiming to resolve it with as few back-and-forths as possible.
 This requires us both to compose emails thoughtfully rather than firing off the quickest response to get the thread out of our inbox.

 #### Bad Email Sequence

+The following is a fictional example of a poor email sequence.
+Instead of investing time up front to think about the information they need, the freelancer dribbles out questions one by one.

 <div class="email-exchange">
   <div class="email freelancer-email">